U.S. Treasury says distributed nearly $2.8 billion in rental aid in September - NewsBreak

 U.S. Treasury says distributed nearly $2.8 billion in rental aid in September

-WASHINGTON, Oct 25 (Reuters) - State and local governments distributed nearly $2.8 billion in Emergency Rental Assistance program funds in September, up from about $2.6 billion in August and bringing the year-to-date total to $10.3 billion, the U.S. Treasury said on Monday.
+WASHINGTON (Reuters) – State and local governments distributed nearly $2.8 billion in Emergency Rental Assistance...www.shorenewsnetwork.com

-The Treasury said some 510,000 American households were helped by the aid to pay rent, utilities and arrears, compared to 459,000 in August.
-(Reporting by David Lawder)
+WASHINGTON (Reuters) – State and local governments distributed nearly $2.8 billion in Emergency Rental Assistance...www.shorenewsnetwork.com

 Comments / 0